Planning to do a kitchen remodel this year?

 >>>>Kitchen Remodel: Drawing/Plans

-You’ll want to have drawings/plans made but if you are not working with an architect, you can do it yourself with 3-D design software like Google’s SketchUp or you can use the planning tool at the National Kitchen and Bath Association’s website.
+You’ll want to have drawings/plans made but if you are not working with an architect, you can do it yourself with 3-D design software like Google’s SketchUp or you can use the planning tool this online planner is a 3D online kitchen planner that can help you plan your kitchen.
+It is an easy to use software that runs problem-free and without any downloads on your computer.
 Study your existing kitchen and create a drawing with measurements for doorways, walkways, countertops, etc.

 Make a detailed list of everything you want to include in the remodeling of your kitchen.
 Include that folder that you have kept over the years of all the pictures you have cut out of magazines and newspapers…ideas, rooms, architectural details that have interested you.

 >>>>Consider Hiring A Professional

 If you are going to be spending a lot of money on your kitchen remodel, consider hiring professional kitchen remodelers or designers to help you.
 They can simplify your kitchen remodel.
 They can help you make decisions and foresee any potential problems.

 2. Work Within The Same Footprint